 This project analyzes the effect of weak party systems on the nature of clientelism.
 I argue that when political parties lack the capacity to select and monitor party brokers, national legislators will use mayors as brokers in order to capture local voter networks.
 I use a formal model in order to predict when mayors will send the signal that they use clientelism for secure voter networks and when they will be reliable brokers for national legislators.
 I test this model in the context of Colombia.
 I use a Bayesian mixed-membership model in order to estimate the prevalence of clientelism at the municipal level.
 I then conduct a large-N analysis of municipalities on how many club goods projects are contracted and the discretionary transfers received.
-I also run two survey experiments- one on citizens and one on local elites- in order to test when mayors will deliver votes by attributing credit to national legislators for club goods received.
-Finally, I use survey data from interviews conducted with mayors, legislators, and local bureaucrats from July-December 2018.
+Finally, I use qualitative data from interviews conducted with mayors, legislators, and local bureaucrats from July-December 2018.

 Measuring Local-Level Clientelism: A Bayesian Mixed-Membership Approach